-If you ask me what is the traditional meal in Brazil I will say without hesitation beans and rice along with some kind of salad and meat.
+If you ask me what is the traditional meal in Brazil, I will say, without hesitation, beans and rice with some kind of salad and meat.
 At least, that is what people from northeast of Brazil eat almost every single day for lunch.
 Believe me guys, we eat beans and rice a lot, which is not bad if you eat brown rice and homemade beans made with good quality ingredients.

-As you all now, Brazil is a huge country.
+As you all know, Brazil is a huge country.
 For this reason, every region down there must have a different way to make beans, but all the recipes end up very flavorful and delicious.
-This is the way I learned from my mom and I am sharing with you today.
-The only thing I do different from my mom’s recipe is the vegetable broth.
-She normally makes it with water, but I think vegetable broth adds more flavorful.
+The way I am sharing with you today is the way I learned from my mom.
+The only thing I do differently from my mom’s recipe is the vegetable broth.
+She normally makes it with water, but I think vegetable broth adds more flavor.

 In Brazil, we cook beans in a pressure cooker because it helps food cooks faster.
-I am pretty sure that every Brazilian owns one.
-I love my pressure cooker so much, because it is so useful.
-You can cook beans and much more like chickpeas, lots of different kind of meat and you can even boil an egg in minutes.
+I am pretty sure every Brazilian owns one.
+I love my pressure cooker so much.
+It is so useful.
+You can cook beans and much more like chickpeas, lots of a different kind of meat, and you can even boil an egg in minutes.
 I LOVE my pressure cooker.
 One of my favourite recipes is this Pressure Cooker Sausage and Beans Recipe.
-But, if you don’t have a pressure cooker you can still make these beans in a regular pot, but it will take about 2 hours to the ready.
+But, if you don’t have a pressure cooker, you can still make these beans in a regular pot, but it will take about 2 hours to cook.

 How to store